Strako/OpenBill/README.md

        CREATE DATABASE openbill;
        USE openbill;

-       -Copy and paste the content of "openbill.sql" file into the terminal;
+       -Copy and paste the content of "DataBase Openbill.sql" file into the terminal;
        -Make sure to configure your databse client port to work with the port: 3606